Rafael Correa: Lawsuit against the El Universo newspaper and Big Brother authors

 Correa announced another lawsuit this time against an editorial writer and the directors of El Universo newspaper.
 The legal action included the opinion editor of the paper, Emilio Palacio, who was sued for defamation by a high-ranking public official last year.
 Correa alleged that several of Palacio's editorials were "accusations" and "slander", where Palacio stated "...ordered fire at will and without warning against a hospital full of civilians and innocent people..."
 In an official Universo editorial it was said that Correa committed crimes against humanity reasons, which Palacio was sued for.
 El Universo says the president's suit was announced several hours after the newspaper published an article about an information access request denial.
 While Palacio claimed, he was sued for calling Correa a "dictator".

 "We are not only suing the editorial writer, but also the newspaper El Universo's directors", said Correa, in a radio interview on Ecuadorinmediato, quoted by El Universo.
 "Ecuador's autocrat cracks down on media freedom," was the title of an editorial published by The Washington Post on 27 July 2011:

 Last week the president personally attended the trial while thuggish supporters threw eggs and bottles at the defendants outside the courthouse.
 To no one's surprise, the provisional judge hearing the case quickly ruled in the president's favor, sentencing Mr. Palacio and the three El Universo directors to three years in prison and awarding $40 million in damages to Mr. Correa – an amount that exceeds the total value of the newspaper.

 As of 16 February 2012, the National Court of Justice (Ecuador's highest court) confirmed the lower court's award of $40 million in damages, as well as the three-year prison sentences against a journalist and three executives of the newspaper.
-The case related to unrest in September 2010, described by Mr Correa as an attempted coup, which saw him trapped inside a hospital for several hours by police officers.
+The case related to unrest in September 2010, described by Correa as an attempted coup, which saw him trapped inside a hospital for several hours by police officers.
 In an opinion article from February 2011 which appeared in El Universo, Emilio Palacio alleged that the president had ordered soldiers to fire on the hospital, which was full of civilians.